v2sCollections/City-of-Dreams/README.md

 - You set up to 5 Quickhack load-outs for your Cyberdeck with an easy-to-use interface in the Cyberdeck equip menu give each loadout a custom name; save and load loadouts at any time.
 - Hundreds of pieces of cyberware were added to the atelier store.
 - All Quickhacks and Talent shards have been added to the Atelier shop.
+- The Ticking Time Bomb perk will only trigger its explosion if you are in combat at the end of its delay.
 </details>

 ***